acolominas/AWS-API-GW/README.md

 # api-rest-aws

 Serverless API REST builded with API Gateway Service to store images to s3 and manage it.

-To add security to API, we will use Cognito service to authenticate & authorize the access to the API methods.
+To add security to API, we will use Cognito service to authenticate & authorize the access to the API methods using OAuth 2 protocol.

 All API methods ara developed in Python using lambdas.